kayanhrCO/frontend-component-footer/README.rst

 Purpose
 ********

+- Updated  dependencies for sumac with openedx-footer master

 A generic footer for Open edX micro-frontend applications.
 It includes a logo and an optional language selector dropdown.

 ***************